JMooreo/FashionBuddy/README.md

         * `ionic cordova run android` runs a development build on your phone, bypassing Android Studio
     * iOS
         * `ionic cordova build ios`
-        * Open xcodeproj in XCode and run
+        * Open xcode WORKSPACE in XCode and run.
+You'll get an error if you open the xcodeproj
-2. Capacitor
+2. Capacitor (some native plugins may not work correctly?
+Capacitor is in beta)
      * Android
         * `ionic capacitor run android` builds and opens the project in Android Studio
      * iOS